-- Funding: While the AIC does not publish its annual income, it does publish quarterly financial reports on donations from foreign entities.
-Based on quarterly financial reports published on its website and submitted to the Israeli Registrar of Non-Profits, AIC received NIS 1,094,394 in foreign donations in 2013 and NIS 1,363,271 in 2012.
+- While the AIC does not publish its annual income, it does publish quarterly financial reports on donations from foreign entities.
+Based on quarterly financial reports submitted to the Israeli Registrar of Non-Profits, AIC received NIS 789,939 in foreign donations in 2015 and NIS 777,572 in 2014 (latest available; accessed November 1, 2016).
+(See table below for detailed funding information).

 - In 2011-2014, the AIC was a partner organization on a grant worth €371,602 from the EU under its Partnership for Peace (PfP) programme for a project aiming “to monitor activities of settlers and the IDF in the Southern Hebron Hills… The information on settlers and IDF violations gathered during the daily accompanying work are provided to human rights NGOs and media.”